-Today’s podcast is special because this is not only for you as premeds, but also for your significant other.
+Today’s podcast on dating in medical school is special because this is not only for you as a premed but also for your significant other.
 Share this podcast with your loved one who is going through this process with you.
 This will help both of you.

 Sarah is the author of Love in the Time of Medical School.
 We talk about how you can keep your relationships strong.
-In her book, she talks about helping keep relationships going through the stressful time of being a premed, being a medical student, and being a physician.
+In her book, she talks about keeping relationships going through the stressful time of being a premed, being a medical student, and being a physician.

-[02:18] Going Through the Process as a Significant Other
+[02:18] Going Through Medical School as a Significant Other

-Sarah explains that those that are significant others of others have a lot of challenges that a couple faces together and that the significant other deals with on their own.
+Sarah explains that those who are significant others of premeds and medical schools have a lot of challenges, both that a couple faces together and that the significant other deals with on their own.

-Giving you a little background, Sarah is finishing up her training as a Marriage and Family Therapist in Philly.
-She started writing the book three years ago when her husband was a third year medical student.
+To give you a little background, Sarah is finishing up her training as a Marriage and Family Therapist in Philadelphia.
+She started writing the book three years ago when her husband was a third-year medical student.
 He was on his surgery rotation, which felt like the pinnacle of all the challenges.

-Sometimes it also meant that this is his priority for right now and they can wait to celebrate an event/occasion after the MCAT, or after the applications are turned in, or whatever.
-But it has to be balanced with having an attitude of postponement.
-They want to balance having that sense of the big picture but not putting everything on hold.
+Sometimes it also meant that studying is his priority for right now, and they can wait to celebrate an event/occasion until after the MCAT, or after the applications are turned in, or whatever.

 [09:40] How Much Say Do You Have in the Decision-Making Process?